- On the Farm

 - Our Story

-Eggs are a quick, easy and nutrition meal, great any time of day!
+Eggs are a quick, easy and nutritious meal, great any time of day!
 Need some pointers on how to cook the perfect egg?
 We’re here to help.

 Place eggs in a single layer in a saucepan.
 Add enough cold water to cover the eggs by at least 1 inch (2.5 cm).
 Cover and bring to a boil.
 Immediately remove the saucepan from the heat and keep covered.
 For soft-cooked eggs, let eggs stand in the hot water for 3 to 5 minutes, then transfer the eggs to an ice bath or immerse in cold water to stop the cooking.
 For hardcooked eggs, let eggs stand in the hot water for 18-20 minutes, then transfer to the ice bath or cold water to stop the cooking.